iSEE/iSEE/README.md

 ## Overview

 The _iSEE_ package aims to provide an interactive user interface for exploring data in objects derived from the `SummarizedExperiment` class.
-Particular focus will be given to single-cell data in the `SingleCellExperiment` derived class.
+Particular focus is given to single-cell data in the `SingleCellExperiment` derived class.
 The interface is implemented with [RStudio](https://www.rstudio.com)'s [_Shiny_](https://shiny.rstudio.com), with a multi-panel setup for ease of navigation.

 This initiative was proposed at the European Bioconductor Meeting in Cambridge, 2017.